MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Storage-Replica-in-Windows-Server-2016-Technical-Preview.md

 author: kumudd
 ---
 # Storage Replica in Windows Server 2016 Technical Preview
-Storage Replica is a new feature in Windows Server 2016 Technical Preview that enables storage\-agnostic, block\-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
-Synchronous replication enables mirroring of data in physical sites with crash\-consistent volumes, ensuring zero data loss at the file system level.
+Storage Replica is a new feature in Windows Server 2016 Technical Preview that enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
+Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes, ensuring zero data loss at the file system level.
 Asynchronous replication allows site extension beyond metropolitan ranges.

 > [!IMPORTANT]
 > This preview release should not be used in production environments.